neuefische/web-exercises-javascript-dom-2/1-adding-elements/README.md

 # Exercise 1: Adding Elements

-When clicking on the "Add" button, new divs with the class `.box` should be created an appended to the `.container` element.
+When clicking on the "Add" button, new divs with the class `.box` should be created and appended to the `.container` element.

 ![Figure 1: End Result](pic1.png)